DopeDealers/NitroSniperGo/README.md

 https://github.com/Tyrrrz/DiscordChatExporter/wiki/Obtaining-Token-and-Channel-IDs#how-to-get-a-user-token

 ### Disclaimer
-This can get your account banned if you run multiple instance at the same time and/or claim too much Nitros in a too short amount of time.
-Use it at your own risks.
+This can get your account banned if you run multiple instance at the same time and/or claim too many Nitros in a too short amount of time.
+Use it at your own risk.